Garlic and Herb Olive Oil Bread Dip Recipe

 Instructions

-• Cut up 1 tablespoon fermented garlic and 1 teaspoon rosemary.
+• Cut up 1 tablespoon fermented garlic and 1/2 teaspoon dried rosemary.
 Put on a small plate.

 • Measure out 1/2 teaspoon dried oregano, 1/2 teaspoon dried basil, 1/4 teaspoon red pepper flakes, 1/4 teaspoon pepper and 1/4 teaspoon salt and add to plate.